aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-xlsx4j/missing-features-of-xlsx4j-in-aspose-cells/data-handling-features-in-xlsx4j/import-data-to-worksheets-in-xlsx4j/_index.md

 list.add("kyle huang");

-//Importing the contents of ArrayList to 1st row and first column vertically
+//Importing the contents of ArrayList to the 1st row and the first column vertically

 cells.importArrayList(list,2,0,true);